 There are three (3) main entrances into the institution.
-They are the College (53 East 124th Street), the Clinic (55 East 124th Street) and the Lecture Hall Entrance (57 East 124th Street).
+They are the college (53 East 124th Street), the clinic (55 East 124th Street) and the Lecture Hall Entrance (57 East 124th Street).
 These points of egress are continuously monitored by trained security personnel and supported through a Digital Surveillance System (Closed Circuit Television).
-The CCTV system is operational 24 hours a day, seven days a week and records all activities at 102 designated locations.
+The CCTV system is operational 24 hours a day, seven days a week and records all activities at 99 designated locations.
 These recordings are maintained in the security office approximately four weeks.
 The system is computer accessible thus images may be generated and (or) archived as snap shots or in motion sequences.
-Storage capabilities may include DVD, CDR and flash drive duplication.
-Computer transferred (emails) data provided.
+Storage capabilities include DVD or CDR duplication.